 On this page, we will investigate various types of fasting, complete fasts, intermittent fasting/ketosis and detox fasting, and how best to combine these into your healthy, sustainable health program.

-Let’s talk about the Keto diet and intermittent fasting, cleansing detox diets and how Ketosis can be part of your healthy weight management program.
+First, let’s talk about the Keto diet and intermittent fasting, cleansing detox diets, and how Ketosis can be part of your healthy weight management program.

 Keto diets have become a worldwide trend as a way to lose weight.
-They revolve around a high-fat, low-carb diet, which often gets confused with a high and protein intake, lots of fatty meat and low carb eating.
-However, is this really healthy, the best way of triggering Ketosis and could intermittent fasting be even better, e.g. a Keto-Med Diet?
+They revolve around a high-fat, low-carb diet, which often gets confused with a high and protein intake, lots of fatty meat.
+However, is this really healthy, the best way of triggering Ketosis, and could plant-based, intermittent fasting be even better, e.g. a Keto-Med Diet?

-Scientific research shows that plant-based diets and intermittent fasting are actually a lot better for your health, so how about combining this with a Keto diet?
+Scientific research shows that a combination of plant-based diets and intermittent fasting is actually a lot better for your health, so how about combining this with a Keto diet?

 The great thing with intermittent fasting is that you don’t have to restrict yourself to an extremely low carbohydrate diet.
 In fact, you can consume a wide range of fruits and vegetables which in itself is a much healthier diet than common ‘Keto Diet’ plans, which often result in eating a lot of meat, cheese, eggs, and aminal products.
 Too much meat has been shown to have many negative health effects.